pinax/django-announcements/CONTRIBUTING.md

     # non-from imports go first then from style import in their own group
     import csv

-    # second set of imports are Django imports with contrib in their own
+    # second set of imports are Django imports
-    # group.
+    from django.contrib.auth.models import User
     from django.db import models
+    from django.urls import reverse
     from django.utils import timezone
     from django.utils.translation import ugettext_lazy as _

-    from django.contrib.auth.models import User

     # third set of imports are external apps (if applicable)
     from tagging.fields import TagField

     # fourth set of imports are local apps
-    from .compat import reverse
     from .fields import MarkupField